Swimming at the 2000 Summer Olympics

 The swimming competitions at the 2000 Summer Olympics in Sydney took place from 16 to 23 September 2000 at the Sydney International Aquatic Centre in Homebush Bay.
 It featured 32 events (16 male, 16 female), and a total of 954 swimmers from 150 nations.

 The swimming program for 2000 was expanded from 1996, with the inclusion of the semifinal phase in each of the events except for some special cases.
 Long-distance swimming events (400 m freestyle, 800 m freestyle, 1500 m freestyle, and 400 m individual medley) and all relays still maintained the old format with only two phases: heats and final.
 Because of the radical changes in the competition format, it was extended into an eight-day program and thereby continued into the present era.

 Swimmers from the United States were the most successful, winning 14 golds, 8 silver, and 11 bronze to lead the overall medal count with 33.
-Meanwhile, Australia had produced a total of 18 medals (five golds, nine silver, and four bronze) to claim the second spot in the tally.
+Meanwhile, hosts Australia had produced a total of 18 medals (five golds, nine silver, and four bronze) to claim the second spot in the tally.
 A total of fourteen world records and thirty-eight Olympic records were set during the competition.